 Don’t spend so much time trying to re-invent the vehicles with fashionable new technologies, artificial intelligence, magical batteries and much more, just swap out all the engines.

-Let's say there are twenty-one million vehicles on the roads in the UK.
-Each engine and the cost of installation might be upto £2,000.
+Let’s say there are twenty-one million vehicles on the roads in the UK.
+Each engine and the cost of installation might be an average of upto £2,000.
 That is a total cost of forty-two thousand million pounds.
-This can be afforded using financial offset programmes through Rumbler and Sterling-Bond (my financial management company).
+This can be afforded using financial offset programmes through Rumbler and my financial management company.

 To build and replace twenty-one million vehicles of all types would be a huge exercise, but to swap out all the engines would be far quicker and easier to accomplish.
 I suspect it could be done within a handful of years, far quicker than trying to replace every vehicle in the UK.

 If successful the programme can be rolled out across the planet relatively quickly.